 How to debug Enhancer for YouTube™

-Debug info is needed to try to reproduce and fix your issue, but first, make sure that the one you want to report is really caused by the extension.
+Debug information is required to reproduce and fix your issue, but first make sure the problem is actually caused by the extension.

 How to copy debug info